 - Take time to make them feel special by making favorite meals or desserts.
 Picking up little gifts or writing them special notes.

 - Help them to develop hearts that are compassionate by reaching out as a family to those in need.
 Volunteer with them, involve them in hospitality within your home, help families in need in your church and community.

 - Discipline with love and firmness.
 Our children must learn to submit to our authority it is commanded in scripture that they honor and obey their parents.
 We are to love them and lead them as Christ does to us – He is our example.
 Our most powerful tool of discipline with our children the Lord has given us is love.

 - Speak well of your family to others.

 - Enjoy special traditions with each other – family movie & game nights, special dinners, etc.

 - Do not speak unkindly about others.

-- Evangelize to your family and to others – the most loving thing we can do is share the Gospel to the lost.
+- Evangelize to your family and others – the most loving thing we can do is share the Gospel with the lost.

 - Be consistent – behave at home as you do in public.